trevex/golem/README.md

 Client
 -------------------------
+A [client](https://github.com/trevex/golem_client) is also available and heavily used in the [examples](https://github.com/trevex/golem_examples).
-The client is still in work, but is already used in the examples and is available [here](https://github.com/trevex/golem_client).
+More information on how the client is used can be found in the [client repository](https://github.com/trevex/golem_client).

 Documentation
 -------------------------